Know more

 > Theoretical modules (12 hours):

-Leading scientists will hold lectures and discussions on summer school topics, giving the participants a comprehensive insight into the latest research findings and identifying key open questions in the field.
+Leading scientists held lectures and discussions on summer school topics, giving the participants a comprehensive insight into the latest research findings and identifying key open questions in the field.

 "EU and international legislation and trends in socioeconomics "